 Use analytics tools such as suggested below to analyze where 70-80% of your revenue comes from (The ratio doesn’t have to be 80/20, but it will always be unequal).
 This may be specific customer demographics, a marketing channel such as SEO (use Google Analytics to analyze web traffic sources) or your product niche.
 More often than not, the results will give you a lot to think about.
 Once you understand the channels where your customers are coming through, you’ll be able to concentrate effort in that area.
 Remember: if just 20% of input can generate 80% of result, imagine how you can grow by focusing on that 20% which drives major revenue for your business.

-No.2 – Study profit margins to control company expenses
+No.2 – Study profit margins to control and cut business expenses

 One of the essential things to get the heads-up on is your business’s Profit Margin.
 This is the ratio of your profits in relation to total costs and is calculated by specific time period.
 (You can do this for a period of a quarter, a year, etc.) To reduce business expenses, you’ll need to understand the two types of profit margins: gross profit margin and net profit margin.
 While the former is responsible for evaluating the performance of a single product, net profit margin will track down your company’s overall performance.

 Start with looking into your accounting books (or software) and reducing business expenses with calculating your gross and net profit margins.
 When you have both numbers, the next step is understanding them: 20% gross profit is good performance for grocery retail but very poor for online retail.
 See average nationwide statistics for gross and net profit margins by sector to analyze your own standing.
 Finally, take the time to redefine your goals and marketing strategy based on the results.

-No.3 – Reduce business expenses with a VoIP phone system
+No.3 – How to cut business expenses with a VoIP phone system